Ilana Glazer: 2020–present: Professional expansion

 Glazer's debut stand-up special The Planet Is Burning premiered on Amazon Prime in January 2020.
 It was directed by Ryan Cunningham and Glazer served as an executive producer.
+Their second stand-up special Human Magic priemered on Hulu in December 2024.
+Glazer co-wrote, produced, and starred in the horror film False Positive, released on Hulu on June 25, 2021.
+In 2024, they co-wrote and starred in the movie Babes.

 In 2022, Glazer was in the main cast of the Apple TV+ mystery comedy series The Afterparty.